 using inverse pulldown.

-For interlaced input material, you should use -I1
+For interlaced input material, you should use -I1.
+Note that

 safest choice.